 - Milk – This is used to thin out the frosting.
 We recommend opting for whole milk for a more indulgent flavor, but any variety you have on hand, including dairy-free milk options, can be used.

 - Combine the dry ingredients.
 In a bowl, whisk together the flour, baking powder, baking soda, and salt.

-- Form the soft sugar cookies.
+- Form cookies.
 On a lightly floured working surface, divide the dough into quarters.
 Roll them out one at a time until they are roughly ⅓ inch thick.
 Then, use a cookie cutter to cut out circles.

 - Bake.
 Place the cookies on a parchment paper or a silicone-lined baking sheet.
 Bake until the cookies are fluffy and pale golden in color.
 Take care not to over-bake these.

 The buttercream frosting here is light, fluffy, and perfect for piping!
-Use any food coloring and sprinkles you’d like, in order to create the perfect look for any occasion throughout the year.
+Use any food coloring and sprinkles you’d like, in order to create the perfect look for any occasion.

 - Using a stand mixer with a whisk attachment, whisk the butter until it is light and fluffy.
 Mix in the sugar until smooth.